 Chris Gray, Ph.D. l Founding President, Erie County Community College of Pennsylvania

 To better put these numbers into context, let me explain another new and exciting program at EC3PA.
 A portion of the larger enrollment number comes from the launch of our new Dual Degree cohort for the Erie School District.
-This program runs from August 22 until December 16, 2022, and is housed at our EC3 West location on West 8th Street.
-Dual degree programs offer a fantastic opportunity for students to get a jump on their college coursework while still enjoying their final years in high school at the same time.
-Courses in these kinds of programs satisfy graduation requirements at both the high school and the college level, so students are literally working toward both their high school diploma and their Associate’s degree simultaneously.
+This program runs from August 22nd until December 16th, 2022, and is housed at our EC3 West location on West 8th Street.
+Dual degree programs offer a fantastic opportunity for students to get a jump on their college coursework while still enjoying their final years of high school at the same time.
+Courses in these programs satisfy graduation requirements at both the high school and the college level, so students are literally working toward both their high school diploma and their Associate’s degree simultaneously.

 What a wonderful opportunity this affords our students!
-Even for the most academically prepared and college-ready student, it is a big transition moving from a high school to a college setting, and students often struggle.
-This Dual Degree program offers a sort of soft launch for students – a chance to try out college while still surrounded by their friends and finishing out their final high school years.
-They can still attend high school functions and participate in extracurricular activities, but they are also becoming familiar with college-level coursework expectations and learning to navigate our campus.
+Even for the most academically prepared and college-ready student, moving from a high school to a college setting is a big transition, and students often struggle.
+This Dual Degree program offers a sort of soft launch for students – a chance to try out college while still surrounded by their friends and finishing their final high school years.
+They can still attend high school functions and participate in extracurricular activities, but they’re also becoming familiar with college-level coursework expectations and learning to navigate our campus.
 This exposure can help some students to decide their future career path more easily and also to move out into the working world sooner.